vault27/Foundation/ospf.md

 - Options (e.g. stub flags, etc.)
 - Router IDs of other neighbors on the link - even if there are only 2 routers on the links, if R2 got Hello from R1, then it sends its own hello to R1 with R1's ID in this field > so R1 understands that R2 knows about him and 2-Way neighbor state is established

+### LSU packet

+- OSPF header
+- One or many LSAs

+### Link State Acknowledgment

+- LSA which was received is inside, but less details
+- Link state ID - 192.168.1.1
+- Advertising router ID - 192.168.1.1
+- Sequence number

 ## Neighbor & Topology Discovery, Adjacency

 - OSPF uses Hello packets to discover neighbors on OSPF enabled attached links